Looking for tips on buying clothes on eBay? I’ve got ten of my best tips for you today!

-For example, say I want a green dress, in a size 12, that’s knee length with long sleeves.
+For example, say I want a green dress, in a size 12, that’s knee-length with long sleeves.
 I can specify all of these things in the advanced search bar, rather than doing a generic search for a green dress.
-I can even specify my budget, if I would prefer it to be secondhand or unworn, if I want it to be a specific brand, and if I want it to be located in the UK only.
+And I can even specify my budget and if I would prefer it to be secondhand or unworn.
+I can go further and specify if I want it to be from a specific brand, and if I want it to be located in the UK only.
 I find this to be a much more effective search method that’s much quicker in narrowing down what I want.

 To do this, search for “green dress”.
-Select women’s clothing in the left hand bar, and then select “women’s dresses”.
+Select women’s clothing in the left-hand bar, and then select “women’s dresses”.
 From here you can then specify a whole number of variables, as in my example below:

 I got 65 matches, which is a much more manageable number to view!

-3. One of my top eBay buying tips is to consider buying out of season.
+One of my top eBay buying tips is to consider buying out of season.
 For example, if you know you will need a new pair of winter boots then buy them in the summer.
-Less people will be looking and bidding on them out of season, helping you to get them for the best price.
+Fewer people will be looking and bidding on them out of season, helping you to get them for the best price.

-6. If you normally shop in charity shops, and still would like to support charities through your shopping habits then there is a special eBay for charity page.
+If you normally shop in charity shops and still would like to support charities through your shopping habits then there is a special eBay for charity page.
 Here you can search through all the items for sale, where the seller has specified that they will donate all or some of the final sale profits to charity.
 You can also see items listed by charities themselves.
 They’ll often list items on eBay that they think will achieve a higher selling price on eBay than in their shops.

 Some of my eBay finds from over the years.